anxumalo/first-contributions/README.md

 ## Create a branch

-Change to the repository directory on your computer (if you are not already there):
+Change to the repository directory on your computer (if you're not already there):

 ```
 cd first-contributions